Things to Do in Niseko in January

 What's happening during your visit

-The 2-hour train journey via Kutchan delivers the full festival experience – 15 m (49 ft) snow sculptures line Odori Park lit until 10 PM, ice bars serve hot whisky, and queues for Hokkaido soup curry wrap around blocks.
+The 2-hour train journey via Kutchan delivers the full festival experience, 15 m (49 ft) snow sculptures line Odori Park lit until 10 PM, ice bars serve hot whisky, and queues for Hokkaido soup curry wrap around blocks.
 Most Niseko visitors catch the 7 AM train to beat afternoon crowds and return by 8 PM.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid